100NU-KH/Fastapi-orders/README.md

 > [!NOTE]
 > - Sqlite DB is used
 > - Present in repository itself
+> - More products, conditionalOffer can be added via the `create product`, `Conditions`, `Benefits`.
+> Scope of the functionality can be improved by expending the logic from `Count` refrenced fixed-amount discount to percentage or fixed-amount discount on sub-total of a product in the basket

 ### How to run the application